What are the Web Content Accessibility Guidelines (WCAG)?

 1.4.6 Contrast (Enhanced): The visual presentation of text and images of text has a contrast ratio of at least 7:1, except for the following: (Level AAA) […]

-- Date of the compliance declaration
+- Date of the conformance claim

 - Indication of which WCAG being referred to, including title, version, and link to the standard

 - Indication of which conformance level has been fulfilled (Level A, AA, or AAA)

 - Precise description of which web pages the domain in the claim refers to (e.g., a list of all URLS)

 - List of all essential web technologies used by the WCAG-compliant pages and that affect the pages’ conformance level

 In addition, website operators can choose to include the following information in the conformance claim: